Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: The (1 + β) -approximation algorithm

 For shorter formulas, we will use the following notation in the remainder of this paper.
 Let $A$ be an arborescence.
 By $ A_v $ we denote the sub-arborescence rooted at $v$.
 Furthermore, $ T_{A} := V(A)\cap T $ is the set of terminals in $A$, $ W_{A} := w(T_{A}) $ is the sum of delay weights in $A$, $ C_{A} := c(E(A)) $ is the \textbf{connection cost} of $A$ and $ D_{A} := D_{T_A} := \sum_{t\in T_{A}} w(t) c(r,t) $ the \textbf{minimum possible delay cost} for connecting the sinks in $T_{A}$ (independent of the structure of $A$).

+Recall that $ \beta \geq 1 $ is the approximation guarantee for the minimum-length Steiner tree problem.
 The algorithm in \cite{Khazraei21} is described in Algorithm~\ref{alg:khazraei21}.
 After orienting its edges, we can consider any solution $A$ as an $r$-arborescence.
 We use arborescences instead of trees to simplify the algorithmic notation.